MicrosoftDocs/CortanaSkillsKit/docs/enterprise/enterprise-deploying-group-policy.md

 # Automatically deploying group policy

-You can automate the process of pushing policy updates by using Windows Update for Business (WUFP).
+You can automate the process of pushing policy updates by using Windows Update for Business (WUFB).
 For more information , see [Walkthrough: use Group Policy to configure Windows Update for Business](https://docs.microsoft.com/en-us/windows/deployment/update/waas-wufb-group-policy).

 To immediately push the change to all computers: